freenet-mobile/app/README.md

 See the [release page][5] for the latest release.
 Follow the [steps to install][6] an APK in your Android device.

-*Important*: Currently only supporting Android Oreo.
+Android KitKat or newer required.

 # Contributing